Sirajganj Medical College: History

-The college was formed as "Sirajganj Medical College, Sirajganj".
-Soon, it was renamed to its current title.
+The college was formed as "Sirajganj Medical College" (SjMC).
+Soon, it was renamed to "Shaheed M. Monsur Ali Medical College, Sirajganj" (SMMAMC).
 It was named after Muhammad Mansur Ali, a former renowned Bangladeshi politician.
-In the 1970 elections, he was elected member of the legislative assembly.
-At the outbreak of the Bangladesh War in 1971, Mansur went underground to organize a government in exile.
-During the Bangladesh War, Mansur was appointed Minister of Finance for the government in exile, tasked with stabilizing and supporting the financial infrastructure necessary to fuel the independence movement.
-His role was pivotal in coordinating economic strategies and securing resources under challenging conditions, contributing significantly to the liberation efforts.

-In the year 2014–2015, Bangladesh government approved to establish 6 new medical colleges at Sirajganj, Manikganj, Jamalpur, Patuakhali, Tangail and Rangamati with a view to improve the healthcare services throughout the country.
+In 21st April 2026, the previous name "Sirajganj Medical College" (SjMC) was restored.

 Examination and affiliation

-Shaheed M. Monsur Ali Medical College, Sirajganj is affiliated with Rajshahi Medical University.
+Sirajganj Medical College (SjMC) (Former Name : Shaheed M. Monsur Ali Medical College, Sirajganj) is affiliated with Rajshahi Medical University (Previously Rajshahi University).
 The students receive their MBBS degrees from Rajshahi Medical University after completing 5 years of studying and passing the final professional MBBS examination.

 This college is directly governed by Bangladesh Medical and Dental Council (BMDC) - an affiliation of the Ministry of Health.

-The professional examinations are held under the university and results are given thereby.
-Internal examinations are also taken on regular intervals namely items, card completions, terms end and regular assessments.

 Admissions

 Admission for Bangladeshis to the MBBS programmes at all the medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
 It administers a written multiple choice question exam simultaneously throughout the country.
 Candidates are admitted primarily based on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a vital part as the examination is very competitive, over ~143,000 students applied for ~4350 public seats in 2022.
 As of 2024, the college is allowed to admit ~100 students annually.